spr-networks/turtles-march-2023/FCField.md

 Here are some useful notes on how to set up addr1/addr2/addr3 in your scapy packets.
-If they're wrong, the underlying mac80211-hwsim system may not send them via the linux ieee80211 stack and if the FromDS/ToDS are wrong the receiver may parse incorrectly.
+If addr1 is wrong, the underlying mac80211-hwsim system may not see them via the linux ieee80211 stack and if the FromDS/ToDS are wrong in relation tothe addr combos the receiver may parse incorrectly.

 https://www.oreilly.com/library/view/80211-wireless-networks/0596100523/ch04.html